Just Landed

 Driving in Bulgaria is not for the faint-hearted and finding your way is often difficult or next-to-impossible, as most road signs are in Cyrillic script.

 If you plan to drive to Bulgaria you will need an International Driving Permit (as well as your national licence) and an international Green Card from your insurance company.
-If you will be driving through the countries of the former Yugoslavia you will have to pay for a local insurance policy at the border.
+If you plan to be driving through the countries of the former Yugoslavia you will have to pay for a local insurance policy at the border.

 Getting to Bulgaria by car